Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Methods

 where $\beta = 0.99$ controls interface sharpness and $f_i^{\text{eq}}(\rho_k, \mathbf{0})$ is the equilibrium distribution for component $k$ at zero velocity.
 The updated component distributions $f_i^k$ are then streamed to complete the LB time step.

-To describe wetting on the substrate, we follow the work of Akai et al.~\cite{Akai2018}.
+\revisedtext{Solid boundaries are treated using the half-way bounce-back boundary condition, enforcing a no-slip condition with the effective wall located halfway between fluid and solid lattice nodes~\cite{Krger2017}.} To describe wetting on the substrate, we follow the work of Akai et al.~\cite{Akai2018}.
 We dynamically adjust the fluid interface normal $ \mathbf{n}_f $ at the triple line to enforce the contact angle condition.
 The algorithm computes two candidate normals $ \mathbf{v}_0 $ and $ \mathbf{v}_1 $ based on the geometric relationship between the fluid interface normal $ \mathbf{n}_f $ and the wall normal $ \mathbf{n}_w $: { } Here, $ \theta_f $ is the target contact angle, $ \theta_i = \cos^{-1}(\mathbf{n}_f \cdot \mathbf{n}_w) $ is the initial contact angle, and $ \mathbf{n}_w $ is the wall normal.
 The final fluid interface normal $ \mathbf{n}_f $ is updated to the candidate ($ \mathbf{v}_0 $ or $ \mathbf{v}_1 $) that minimizes the deviation from the target contact angle.
 This approach ensures accurate enforcement of the dynamic contact angle condition during droplet spreading or receding.